Awaken the Dragon Within

 Team members learn the importance of regular training, physical exercise, commitment to a sport, and reliance on themselves and the team.
 Our program is open to any breast cancer survivor, regardless of age, physical ability, or other factors because this sport does not demand brute strength.
 The key to our success is synchronization of action.

 Breast cancer patients and survivors come in all ages, ethnicities, income levels, and genders, as do their family and friends.
-This team ranges in age from the late 30s to the late 60s and has provided opportunities for survivors and supporters to learn about breast cancer, form new friendships and support structures, and participate in an exciting and challenging sport.
+This team ranges in age from the late 30s to the 80s and has provided opportunities for survivors and supporters to learn about breast cancer, form new friendships and support structures, and participate in an exciting and challenging sport.
 Few of the team members were athletes, or even exercised regularly; many had never been on the water; some had never participated in a team sport.
 Each member has stretched his/her perceived physical limits and moved beyond their comfort zones.